Masatsugu Kawachi

-Masatsugu Kawachi (川内 将嗣, Kawachi Masatsugu) is a Japanese boxer best known to win Bronze at the 2007 world championships at light welterweight.
+Masatsugu Kawachi (川内 将嗣, Kawachi Masatsugu) is a Japanese boxer best known for winning bronze at the 2007 world championships at light welterweight.

 Career

 At the 2007 World Amateur Boxing Championships he sensationally upset Olympic champion Manus Boonjumnong in the first round before being manhandled by eventual winner Serik Sapiyev.

 At the 2008 Summer Olympics, he lost the rematch with Manus 1–8.

 At the World Championships 2009 he lost his first bout against unsung Egidijus Kavaliauskas.
 Kawachi then took the bronze medal in the 2009 Asian Amateur Boxing Championships in Zhuhai, China.